brandur/redis-cell/README.md

     cargo test

+    # specific test
+    cargo test it_rates_limits

+    # with debug output on stdout
+    cargo test it_rates_limits -- --nocapture

 CI has checks for both [Rustfmt][rustfmt] and [Clippy][clippy] (Rust's linter).
 These can be installed and run locally using Rustup's component framework: